micmejia/bible-dump/NKJV/Mark/Mark 10.md

 "Behold, we are going up to Jerusalem, and the Son of Man will be betrayed to the chief priests and to the scribes; and they will condemn Him to death and deliver Him to the Gentiles;

 ###### 34
-and they will mock Him, and [^e]scourge Him, and spit on Him, and kill Him.
+and they will mock Him, and scourge Him, and spit on Him, and kill Him.
 And the third day He will rise again." ## Greatness Is Serving

 ###### 35
 Then James and John, the sons of Zebedee, came to Him, saying, "Teacher, we want You to do for us whatever we ask."